janko/image_processing/README.md

 Provides higher-level image processing helpers that are commonly needed when handling image uploads.

-The goal of this project is to have a single gem that contains all the helper methods needed to resize and process images -- instead of Paperclip, CarrierWave, Refile, Dragonfly, ActiveStorage, and others implementing their own custom helper methods.

 This gem can process images with either [libvips] and [ImageMagick] libraries.
 ImageMagick is a good default choice, especially if you are migrating from another attachment gem that uses ImageMagick.
 Livips is a very fast alternative that works best with JPEGs and PNGs.
 Support for GIFs is limited in libvips.

+## Goal

+The goal of this project is to have a single gem that contains all the helper methods needed to resize and process images.
+Currently, existing attachment gems (like Paperclip, CarrierWave, Refile, Dragonfly, ActiveStorage, and others) implement their own custom image helper methods.
+But why?

+Let's be honest.
+Image processing is a dark, mysterious art.
+So we want to combine everything bit of best practice from all of these gems into a single, awesome library that is constantly updated with best-practice thinking about how to resize images.

 ## Installation